MateoCorDuarte/Technical-Interview-Questions/Glossary.md

 *MCU:* Microcontroller unit, which contains a microprocessor, digital I/O, analog I/O, timers, data memory (variables, addresses, etc.), program memory (executable instructions), and other peripherals.

 *CPU: (microprocessor)* Central processing unit.
-It's a multipurpose, clock-driven, programmable electronic device, designed to perform arithmetical and logic units using an ALU.
+It's a multipurpose, clock-driven, programmable electronic device, designed to perform arithmetical and logic operations using an ALU.
 It's the central core of an embedded system.

 *SoC:*.

-*IoT: *.
+*DAP:* Debug Acces port.
+Is a port that provides an interface for external debuggers to access and control the internal state of the embedded system.
+This debugger allows you to load code, set breakpoints, step through code, or inspect memory and registers.

+*TLS:* Transport Layer Security.
+It is a cryptographic protocol designed to provide secure communication over a computer network.
+It's the successor to SSL (Secure Sockets Layer).
+It is vital when connecting to other devices to ensure and secure data transmission.

+*CMSIS: * (Common Microcontroller Software interface standard).
+Is the set of hardware abstraction layers and software components defined by ARM to standardize software interfaces to the processor and its peripherals.